kaboc/async-phase/packages/async_phase_notifier/README.md

 ### value.data vs data

 `data` is a getter for `value.data`.
-The former is handy and more type-safe as it is non-nullable if the generic type `T` of `AsyncPhaseNotifier<T>` is non-nullable, whereas tha latter is always nullable, often requiring a null check or a non-null assertion.
+The former is handy and more type-safe since the return type is non-nullable if the generic type `T` of `AsyncPhaseNotifier<T>` is non-nullable, whereas tha latter is always nullable, often requiring a null check or a non-null assertion.

 ### Listening for phase changes